Smoky Mediterranean Roasted Vegetable Orzo Salad

 For the Salad Base & Roasted Vegetables:

-- Small eggplant: 1 (approx. ¾ lb or 340g), trimmed and cut into 1-inch cubes
+- 1 small eggplant (approx. ¾ lb or 340g, trimmed and cut into 1-inch cubes)

 For the Balsamic Vinaigrette:

-- Extra virgin olive oil: 1 ½ tablespoons
+- 1 ½ tablespoons balsamic vinegar

-- Balsamic vinegar: 1 ½ tablespoons
+- 1 ½ tablespoons fresh lemon juice

 Flavorful Additions & Fresh Components: